RatJuggler/jhipster-monolith-dinosaurs/docker-compose/README.md

     docker-compose start

-In addition using an environment file (.env) can remove the need to keep specifying file and project options.
+In addition, using an environment file (.env) can remove the need to keep specifying file and project options.

 ## Configured Docker services